orbs-network/orbs-spec/behaviors/services/consensus.md

 * Consensus algorithm - achives consensus on a block, uses lite-helix, a PBFT based algorithm.
 * Transactions pool - implemented as a child service.

 &nbsp;
+## `SendTransaction` (method)
+Add transaction to pending pool by calling `TransactionPool.AddNewPendingTransaction`.
+> if succeeded add transcation to the SendTransactionCache.

+### SendTransactionCache
+Temporarly delays transactions transmission in order to batch them. (optimization) If not empty and X=100 ms have passed since the last batch was sent or cache has more than Y=10 messages, create batch with up to Y transactions, sign and boradcast batch using `Gossip.BroadcastMessage`.

+&nbsp;
 ## `Block Creation`
 * Process performed by the leader only, initiated by the complition of the previous block round (block committed)